MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/perf-test/perfsdk-tutorial.md

    > [!IMPORTANT]
    > Visual Studio 2019 will be the last version of Visual Studio with web performance and load test features.
 We will be publishing recommendations for an alternative solution.
-   > - For our customers using the Visual Studio and Test Controller/Test Agent for on-premises load testing : Visual Studio 2019 will be the last Version, you can continue using it until the end of support cycle.
+   > - If you are using the Visual Studio and Test Controller/Test Agent for on-premises load testing, Visual Studio 2019 will be the last version.
+You can continue using it until the end of support cycle.
-   > - For our customers using the cloud-based load testing service : the cloud-based load testing service will continue to run through March 31st, 2020.
-You can continue to use all the experiences powered by this service without interruption until then, alternatively you can switch to on-premise load testing.
+   > - If you are using the cloud-based load testing service, the cloud-based load testing service will continue to run through March 31st, 2020.
+Until then, you can continue to use all the experiences powered by this service without interruption.
+Alternatively, you can switch to on-premise load testing.

-   > For more information, see the [Cloud-based load testing service end of life](https://devblogs.microsoft.com/devops/cloud-based-load-testing-service-eol/).
+   > For more information, see [Cloud-based load testing service end of life](https://devblogs.microsoft.com/devops/cloud-based-load-testing-service-eol/).

 > [!NOTE]
 > You must have access the environment as an administrator.
 For more information, see [Access instances](../dev-tools/access-instances.md).